skyfielders/python-skyfield/skyfield/documentation/searches.rst

 Next let’s search for a moment of quadrature.
-I did not deliberately plan the example this way, but it looks like Mars is very nearly near quadrature as I type this!
+I did not deliberately plan the example this way, but it looks like Mars is very close to quadrature as I type this!
 To determine whether quadrature was just reached or is a few days in the future, let’s compute the value over a few days